esl/MongooseIM/doc/open-extensions/token-reconnection.md

 ## Token format

 All tokens are exchanged as Base64 encoded binary data.
 Serialization format of the token before encoding with Base64 is dependent on its type.
-Common parts in every token are `BARE_JID` and `EXPIRES_AT`. `EXPIRES_AT` is a timestamp saying when given token will expire. `\0` stands for the ASCII null character (i.e. byte 0).
+Common parts in every token are `BARE_JID` and `EXPIRES_AT`. `EXPIRES_AT` is a timestamp saying when a given token will expire. `\0` stands for the ASCII null character (i.e. byte 0).
-Text in single quotes ('example') is literal. `ALL_CAPS` denote parameters.
+Text in single quotes ('example') is literal.
+`ALL_CAPS` denote parameters.

 ### Access token format